yaroslav-ulanovych/scala-json-libraries-jmh-benchmark/README.md

 java -jar target/benchmarks.jar -bm sample -tu us -f 1 -wi 5 -i 3
 ```

+These numbers mean nothing, cause on my machine spray is ~2 times faster than json4s in some test,
+and on colleague's macbook they perform almast identically.
+So hell knows what factors performance can depend on, always measure in your production conditions.

 ```
 Benchmark                                         Mode    Cnt       Score       Error  Units ParseFewThousandsFlatClassesList.argonautJson   sample     29  105499,401 ?
 18877,302  us/op